BraxB/note-taker/README.md

 <a id='Usage'></a>

-1. Go to the app url below:
+1. Go to the following link:
    [Deployed Application](https://secret-lowlands-21898.herokuapp.com/)

 2. After the welcome screen, enter a note title and body text.